Jakubyte/cpp-data-structures/README.md

 # cpp-data-structures
-My own implementation of various algorithms in C++
+My own implementation of various data structures in C++

 ## Currently working on
 LinkedList